zonemaster/zonemaster-gui/docs/Installation.md

-**NOTE:** Don't forget to apply the changes to the `index.html` and Web server configurartion after each updates as thoses files will be overwritten.
+**NOTE:** Don't forget to apply the changes to the `index.html` and Web server configuration after each updates as thoses files will be overwritten.

 ## Change default language